 As New York continues to recover from the devastating effects of Covid-19, we lose more places near and dear to our hearts.
-La Caridad 78 was a staple on the Upper West Side for over 50 years, and sadly, it closed recently.
+This beloved restaurant was a staple on the Upper West Side for over 50 years, and sadly, La Caridad 78 closed recently.
 I wrote this post about the restaurant a few years ago.
 I hope you enjoy it a first or second time.

 What happens when a Chinese family emigrates to New York by way of Cuba?
 The immigrants open what will become a legendary restaurant cooking up delicious Cuban-Chinese food.
 The eatery I’m referring to is La Caridad 78.
 It’s been a fixture at 78th and Broadway since 1968 and continues to create classic Latin dishes like ropa vieja and arroz con pollo, as well as typical Chinese meals like sesame chicken and shrimp with lobster sauce, and I might add, all in the same Upper West Side kitchen.